beestripes/react-highcharts-wrapper-docs/README.md

 # react-highcharts-wrapper docs

-Documentation site used for [https://www.npmjs.com/package/react-highcharts-wrapper](this npm package) at (this Github Repository)[https://www.npmjs.com/package/react-highcharts-wrapper].
+Documentation site used for [this npm package](https://www.npmjs.com/package/react-highcharts-wrapper) at [this Github Repository](https://www.npmjs.com/package/react-highcharts-wrapper).